Master's Degree Program

 Examination

-Final exam: Written exam in the end of the lecture course
+Final exam: Written exam on the computer (multiple choice)

 Literature